henioStraszny/JAD---Jenkins-Auto-Deployment/README.md

 # JAD---Jenkins-Auto-Deployment
 _Jenkins Auto Deployment Scripts_

-**In Orer to proceed with autodeployment on MS Windows do the following:**
+**In order to proceed with autodeployment on MS Windows do the following:**
  _(Assuming there is no UAC)_

 1. Press: